arisgalay/arisgalay/README.md

 - 🌱 I’m currently learning **ReactJS, MaterialUI and NextJS.**

-- 👨‍💻 Technology i am interested to learn in the future **GraphQL and Typescript.**
+- 👨‍💻 Technology i am interested to learn in the future **NodeJS/Express, Django and Typescript.**

 - 📫 How to reach me **arisgalay@outlook.com**